dvargas1/Inception/README.md

 * Redis cache for your WordPres
 * FTP server container pointing to the volume of your WordPress website
-* static website in the language of your choice except PHP
+* Static website in the language of your choice except PHP
 * Adminer
 * Service of your choice that you think is useful